Best March Madness Betting Sites 2023

 March Madness is all about brackets.
-However, even for the most skilled basketball bracket enthusiast, the odds for winning the top prize are outrageous.
+However, even for the most skilled basketball bracket enthusiast, the odds of winning the top prize are outrageous.
 The NCAA estimates the odds of anyone putting together a perfect bracket, correctly picking winners in all 63 games on the NCAA Tournament schedule before the first round begins, are 1 in 9.2 quintillion.
 Naturally, with odds like this, it has never been achieved before.

 March Madness is one of the greatest sporting events on the planet.
-The combination of a single-elimination format, the potential for upsets, the potential for buzzer-beaters, and the highest of stakes means that drama can strike during any game and any matchup.
-But all March Madness bettors know an upset that doesn’t work in their favor can be a money pit nightmare.
+The combination of a single-elimination format, the potential for upsets in March Madness, the potential for buzzer-beaters, and the highest of stakes mean that drama can strike during any game and any matchup.
+But as all March Madness bettors know, an upset that doesn’t work in their favor can be a money pit nightmare.

 So, ahead of listing the five biggest upsets in the history of the basketball tournament, what truly makes an epic upset?